 OMAHA SPRING CLEANUP

-The Omaha Spring Cleanup program is a joint effort between the City of Omaha, Keep Omaha Beautiful, and participating neighborhood associations.
+The Omaha Spring Cleanup (OSC) is hosted by the City of Omaha and participating neighborhood associations.
 The free event provides Omaha residents with the opportunity to recycle or dispose of large/bulky items that are not accepted through curbside trash and recycling services (such as old furniture, appliances, tires, and mattresses).
-Each year, the event is held on multiple Saturdays in April and May.
-For more information, visit www.wasteline.org/cleanup or call 402-444-4636.

 If you are a Douglas/Sarpy County resident and you need to dispose of toxic materials (paint, oil, pesticides, and other chemicals), you can drop them off for free at the Under the Sink facility near 120th & I Streets.

 Registration for Omaha Spring Cleanup is open until January 19th.
 To see if your neighborhood association is already registered, follow this link.
 Complete the registration form below to sign up: